Compactly generated spaces form a convenient category of topological spaces.

 Toby: Seeing this later, I no longer know what article I meant.

-Compactly generated spaces were first introduced by J. L. Kelley, see his book
+Compactly generated spaces are discussed by J. L. Kelley in his book

 A comprehensive account careful about the (weakly) Hausdorff assumptions when needed/wanted is in the lecture notes